Firestone, Colorado

-The Town of Firestone is a Statutory Town in southwestern Weld County, Colorado, United States.
+The Town of Firestone is a statutory town in southwestern Weld County, Colorado, United States.
 The town population was 16,381 at the 2020 United States census, a 61.44% increase since the 2010 United States census.
 Firestone is a part of the Greeley, CO Metropolitan Statistical Area and the Front Range Urban Corridor.

 History

+The Firestone, Colorado, post office opened on August 30, 1907, and the Town of Firestone was incorporated on October 8, 1908.
 The town was named for Jacob Firestone, a landowner.
-The town was incorporated in 1908.

 In April 2017, an explosion caused by an untapped gas well destroyed a home on Twilight Avenue, killing two people and seriously injuring a third.
 This incident prompted a state-wide discussion on fracking and drilling throughout the state.
 On May 24, 2018, the drilling company responsible for the blast, Anadarko Petroleum Corp., announced it had reached a settlement for an undisclosed sum with the family affected by the blast.

 On June 7, 2021, an EF-2 tornado started on the farmlands of Firestone.
 It tracked northeast for about 2 miles before heading north away from the town.
 Minimal damage to crops was recorded.

 Geography

-Firestone is about 30 miles north of Denver.
+Firestone is located in southwestern Weld County about 30 mi north of Denver.

 At the 2020 United States census, the town had a total area of 36.849 km2 including 1.708 km2 of water.